UPDATED: APRIL 27, 2023 | 1 MIN READ

 Know how much you can afford.

-It’s very easy to get caught up in the excitement of buying a new vehicle.
+Getting caught up in the excitement of buying a new vehicle is very easy.
 To avoid buyer’s remorse, know what you can afford before going to the car dealership.
 Ideally, you should know the max amount you want to spend and the max payment amount you can afford.

 Be prepared to set up car insurance.